rathboma/rathboma.github.com/_posts/2016-02-09-python-tutorial.md

 ---
-title: Hadoop MapReduce Python Join Tutorial with Example Code
+title: Hadoop MapReduce Advanced Python Join Tutorial with Example Code
 layout: post
 description: Joining and analysing data in Hadoop using Python MapReduce.
 I compare this solution to the same solution in other MapReduce frameworks.
 topic: engineering